reinesaj2/federated-ids/docs/personalization_investigation.md

 1          50.00        50.00        0.0000

 Max class distribution difference: 0.0000%
-⚠️  WARNING: Train and test have nearly identical class distributions!
+[WARNING]  WARNING: Train and test have nearly identical class distributions!
 ```

 **Explanation:** The `train_test_split(..., stratify=y)` in `data_preprocessing.py:293` ensures train and test have proportional class distributions.
 This is **good for unbiased evaluation** but **limits personalization benefit**.